How and where to buy short-term income protection insurance

 Step 2: Check what kind of cover you already have

-For example, if you’re employed, your benefits package may include a certain amount of ‘sick pay’.
+For example, if you’re employed, your benefits package might include a certain amount of ‘sick pay’.
 Check your work contract or speak to your HR department for more information.

 Step 3: Calculate the cover you need

-When you have these two figures, take away the benefits or cover you already have from the amount you will need.
+When you have these two figures, take away the benefits or cover you already have from the amount you’ll need.

 This figure represents how much you need to be covered for each month.